oneapi-src/oneDNN/doc/primitives/prelu.md

  * Prelu primitive requires all input/output tensors to have the same number of dimensions.
 Dimension sizes can differ however.

- * \weights tensor dimensions sizes must match any of broadcast types, which is: Whole-tensor (No broadcast), Channel-wise or Channel-shared (scalar).
+ * \weights tensor dimensions sizes must follow broadcast semantics.
+   Each dimension can either equal corresponding data dimension or equal 1 - to indicate that dimension is shared.

  * Prelu primitive requires that \diffweights tensor has exact same dimensions sizes as \weights tensor, \diffsrc as src and \diffdst as dst.